OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1.md

 MP1 Thread Package (Due March 30 at 09:00)
 ===
 > This website focuses on details of programming homework.
-For handwriting part, please download the questions from NTU Cool and submit the answers via Gradescope.
+For handwriting part, please download the questions from NTU COOL and submit the answers via Gradescope.

 In this programming homework, you'll try to create a user-level thread package with the help of `setjmp` and `longjmp`.